Avoiding Winter Emergencies

-Schedule a sump pump inspection and service.
+Schedule a sump pump inspection and service with My Georgia Plumber.
 Cleaning the pit and pump on a regular basis assists in the proper function and extends the life of your product.
-Pumps exposed to extreme cold can freeze, preventing the pump from operating causing sewage to back up and spill over.
+Pumps exposed to extreme cold can freeze, preventing the pump from operating causing sewage to back up and spillover.

 Call in the Big Dogs at My Georgia Plumber or use our easy online booking.

 Our expert plumbers can solve your plumbing problems whether you live in Acworth, Alpharetta, Ball Ground, Canton, Cumming, Kennesaw, Johns Creek, Marietta, Roswell, Sandy Springs, Smyrna, Suwanee, Woodstock, or surrounding areas.